assafmo/IsTorExit/README.md

 ```

 The first usage of `IsTorExit` downloads the internal DB.
-You can use `refresh` to update the internal DB.
+Use `refresh` to update the internal DB.